victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 Even though OpenData datasets are widely available, those reliable enough to be used verbatim to train decents models are still scarse.
 Even with state of art model training algorithms, best results are only achieved by people who can afford to tag manually, with pixel accuracy, their own datasets.

-So how can we load and qualify OpenData sets in order to create our own training samples?
-That’s what this tutorial is about!
+So how can we load and qualify OpenData sets in order to create our own training samples ?
+That's what this tutorial is about !